 The Intellyx Take

-Rarely if ever are these two extreme cases the best answer for meeting the needs of the business.
+Rarely if ever are these extreme cases the best answer for meeting the needs of the business.
 To achieve the right balance, it’s important to understand the desired architectural context.
 For example, is the goal to have a containerized microservices app?
 Will it be entirely in the cloud or hybrid?

 Given these architectural and business considerations, low-code provides a way to build just what the business needs in terms of the most appropriate architecture, without erring on the side of either modernization extreme.